codingchili/chili-core/README.md

 The chili core is a lightweight distributed **architecture** for creating microservices with focus on **modularity**, **security** and **scalability**.
 The backend uses **Vert.x** with **Hazelcast** as its cluster manager.

-For documentation and tutorials visit [the website](https://codingchili.com/), for a live demo visit [demo](https://beta.codingchili.com).

 **Beware!**

 Until the first pre-release master will be unstable and may not work even if the build is green!